 - The inlet should be located in the "breathing zone", between 2 and 15 meters above ground level.
-When installed on the standard tripod, the E-BAM PLUS PM10 inlet is positioned just over two meters above the ground or other mounting surface.
-A PM2.5 cyclone will add about five inches. - If the inlet is located on (or through) a rooftop, the total height should be no more than 15 meters from the ground level. - If the E-BAM PLUS is to be co-located with other particulate instruments, such as FRM filtertype samplers or other BAM units, then the air inlet must be the same height as the inlet of the other samplers, within one meter vertically.
+When installed on the standard tripod, the E-BAM PLUS PM10 inlet is positioned just over two meters above the ground or other mounting surface. - If the inlet is located on (or through) a rooftop, the total height should be no more than 15 meters from the ground level. - If the E-BAM PLUS is to be co-located with other particulate instruments, such as FRM filtertype samplers or other BAM units, then the air inlet must be the same height as the inlet of the other samplers, within one meter vertically.
 Within one foot is preferred. - If the E-BAM PLUS inlet is the highest point on a building, then lightning rods must be installed to prevent destruction of the unit during electrical storms.